|Glenn Rodrigues, Pharmacy Association of Nova Scotia|

 |Tiana Tilli, Whole Health Pharmacy Partners|

-JANUARY 2020 - Several initiatives across the country are proving that alternative approaches to pharmacy practice can be successful, heard attendees at the Pharmacy Forum conference hosted by the Canadian Foundation for Pharmacy in November 2019.
+JANUARY 2020 - Several initiatives across the country are proving that alternative approaches to pharmacy practice can be successful, heard attendees at the Pharmacy Forum conference hosted by the

 One example is the Prescription to Thrive project from the Pharmacy Association of Nova Scotia (PANS), which has shown that improving efficiencies in the pharmacy, even to a small degree, will give pharmacists more time to focus on patient care.
 These improvements could entail setting up a medication synchronization program for chronic medication refills or teaching staff how to use software properly.
 “Pharmacy is not great at supporting the training of help (technicians) or looking at how to improve workflow,” said Glenn Rodrigues, Pharmacy Practice Facilitator for the program.
 “If [pharmacies] aren't actively doing things to build efficiencies, they don't move forward.”